sighupio/fury-getting-started/fury-on-gke/README.md

 - **Cloud Nat**: Enable instances in private subnets to connect to the internet or other GCP services, but prevent the internet from initiating a connection with those instances.
 - **GCP Instance** bastion host with an OpenVPN Server.
 - All the required networking gateways and routes.

-More details about the bootstrap provisioner can be found [here][provisioner-bootstrap-gcp-reference].

 #### Configure the bootstrap provisioner